rahulkj/rahulkj.github.io/_posts/2012-11-27-install-dev-softwares.md

 ---

 layout: post
 title: "💻 Install and Configuration of Various Softwares"
 date:   2012-11-27 16:00:00 -0600
 tags:
-  - macos
-  - software
   - development
+  - programming
   - tools
+  - software
 categories:
-  - tools
-  - development
+  - Programming

 ---

 I prefer using HomeBrew to brew my Mac.
 If you don't already have HomeBrew on your Mac, get it by running